xwmx/nb/README.md

 notes remote set https://github.com/example/example.git
 ```

+Any notebook with a remote URL will sync automatically every time a command is
+run in that notebook.

+When you use `notes` on multiple systems, you can set a notebook on both
+systems to the same remote and `notes` will keep everything in sync in the
+background every time that notebook is changed.

+GitHub, GitLab, Bitbucket, and many other services provide free private git
+repositories, so git syncing with `notes` is easy, free, and
+vendor-independent.

+Since each notebook has its own git history, you can have some notebooks
+syncing with remotes while other notebooks are only available locally on that
+system.

 When you have an existing `notes` notebook in a git repository, simply
 pass the URL to `notes notebooks add` and `notes` will clone your
 existing notebook and start syncing changes automatically: